burwinliu/FamTree/public/data/README.md

 This is where all the data for the website will be stored.

 ## How to create a new line
+Per family tree:

-Per family tree, create a new JSON file in this folder.
+Create a new JSON file in this folder.
 The structure will be as follows:
 ```
 {
     "name": "???
 Line",